What is Colombia known for?

 24# Friendly inhabitants

-Colombians are known for their special pride in their varied culture and indigenous ancestors.
-Even though the country has lived difficult moments for decades in the recent past, the resilience and happiness of its nationals are visible from the first moment you arrive.
+Colombians are known for their pride in their varied culture and indigenous ancestors.
+Even though the country has experienced difficult moments for decades in recent years, the resilience and happiness of its nationals are visible from the first moment you arrive.

 Colombians spin around the national soccer team, cycling, national holidays, drinking, eating, dancing, carnivals, and work.

 Family is another important part of Colombian culture.
-It’s often seen that elderly parents are taken care of by their children or grandchildren, and there are always celebrations around important dates, such as birthdays or anniversaries.
+Elderly parents are often taken care of by their children or grandchildren, and there are always celebrations around important dates, such as birthdays or anniversaries.

-People in the cities are somewhat punctual, but still, in general terms, Colombians are not so keen on arriving on time.
-“Ahorita” is one of the most used expressions meaning “in a bit,” referring to the time it takes until they arrive at an appointment; problem is, “ahorita” can take forever.
+People in the cities are somewhat punctual, but Colombians are not so keen on arriving on time in general.
+“Ahorita” is one of the most used expressions meaning “in a bit,” referring to the time it takes to arrive at an appointment; the problem is, “ahorita” can take forever.

-Most Colombians often promise they will do things but don’t keep their promises, mainly regarding appointments or small tasks.
-Colombians are usually helpful, generous, playful, and kind despite this minor drawback in their habits.
+Most Colombians promise to do things but don’t keep their promises, mainly regarding appointments or small tasks.
+Despite this minor drawback in their habits, Colombians are usually helpful, generous, playful, and kind.

 23# Famous Colombian Celebrities